 Then there was this:

 Yeah, Rick was a laughing stock, finished, but that was back when a mere gaffe at a candidate’s debate, or one embarrassingly pandering campaign ad, could do a guy in.
 It was a different time.
-Those days, carrying on like a prancing arsehole in a sequinned caballero suit could really hammer the last nail into a political career.
+Back in those days, carrying on like a prancing arsehole in a sequinned caballero suit could really hammer the last nail into a political coffin.
 That just ain’t so any more.
 We live in Trumpspace now.
 The rules have changed.

 What’s a stint on Dancing With the Stars next to immortality as the pussy grabbing sex bandit of Access Hollywood?
 What’s a little homophobia next to an opening campaign salvo that goes: they’re sending people that have a lot of problems, and they’re bringing those problems with us.
 They’re bringing drugs.
 They’re bringing crime.
 They’re rapists.
 And some, I assume, are good people?